-- Ensure all the important elements are covered in your plan. - Scrutinize the numbers thoroughly. - Be conservative in your approach and your projections. - Use visuals like charts, graphs and images wherever possible.
+- Ensure all the important elements are covered in your plan. - Scrutinize the numbers thoroughly. - Be concise and realistic. - Be conservative in your approach and your projections. - Use visuals like charts, graphs and images wherever possible.

-5.6.5 Procedure and Formalities for Bank Finance: The Need for Bank Finance
+8.6.5 Procedure and Formalities for Bank Finance

+The Need for Bank Finance